 The Deerfield Convertible Note originally bore interest at 9.75% per annum, but was subsequently reduced to 6.75%.
 Interest accrued on the outstanding balance under the Deerfield Convertible Note was due quarterly in arrears.
 We originally had to repay one-third of the outstanding principal amount of the Deerfield Convertible Note on the fourth and fifth anniversaries of the Deerfield Facility Agreement (June 2018 and June 2019).
 In June 2018, Deerfield agreed to convert the \$3,333,333 of the principal amount then due, plus \$168,288 of accrued interest, into 37,410 shares of our common stock.
 In September 2019, we entered into an amendment with Deerfield in order to (i) reduce the interest rate applicable under the Deerfield Facility Agreement from 9.75% to 6.75%, (ii) provide for "payment in kind" of interest on the Loans (as defined in the Deerfield Facility Agreement), and (iii) defer the Loan payments due pursuant to the Deerfield Facility Agreement until June 1, 2020.
-In December 2019, we entered into another amendment with Deerfield Facility Agreement until March 31, 2021 and (ii) allow for the entries of additional debt and debt holders under the Deerfield Facility Agreement (as discussed in more detail below).
+In December 2019, we entered into another amendment with Deerfield in order to (i) defer the Loan payments due pursuant to the Deerfield Facility Agreement until March 31, 2021 and (ii) allow for the entries of additional debt and debt holders under the Deerfield Facility Agreement (as discussed in more detail below).